Jeetkavaiya/CodeClauseInternship_Employee-Attrition-Prediction/README.md

 The dataset used for this project is hypothetical and contains various features such as:
 - Employee ID
+- satisfaction_level
+- last_evaluation
+- number_project
+- average_monthly_hours
+- time_spend_company
-- Age
+- Work_accident	left
-- Gender
+- promotion_last_5years
 - Department
-- Job Role
-- Job Satisfaction
-- Monthly Income
-- Over Time
-- Years at Company
-- Attrition (Target Variable)
+- salary

-Ensure the dataset is placed in the `data/raw/` directory.
+You can download the dataset from [here](https://www.kaggle.com/datasets/kmldas/hr-employee-data-descriptive-analytics).

 ## Feature Engineering